xrdocs/8000/_tutorials/cisco-8000-peering-telemetry-demo.md

 # Introduction

 This video aims to list the requirements of an Internet peering router.
 It demonstrates how Cisco 8000 series routers, powered by Silicon One and IOS XR can meet them.
 The video shows live examples of telemetry collection: RPKI, FIB, Netflow, BGP, QoS, uRPF/RTBH/SRTBH and BGP Flowspec.

-Article
+# Demo Details

+This silent/audio-less video was recorded for Cisco Live Melbourne 2023 and was the support of a World of Solutions demo.

+The test is done on a Cisco 8201-32FH fixed system running IOS XR 7.10.1.
+It aims to represent a realistic Internet peering router, including:
+- multiple BGP sessions to simulate PNI and Transit, dual-stack
+- typical Internet peeering router feature-set and scale
+- industry BCOP (Best Current Operational Practices) configured and deployed
+- a DDoS mitigation platform (emulated with a BGP daemon to craft BGP and BGP-FS updates)

 # Video